 The WNBA fosters individual member projects related to the mission of the U.N. and its various initiatives like the MDGs.

-The Women’s National Book Association also has a special on-going partnership with the U.S. Fund for UNICEF as a civil society partner.
+The Women’s National Book Association has a special on-going relationship with the U.S. Fund for UNICEF as a civil society partner.
 This partnership was conceived and developed in 2004 under the auspices of the U.S. Fund for UNICEF (NGO Section).
-The Association role ranges from emergency-relief donations (Indian Ocean Tsunami 2004; Myanmar Cyclone Disaster 2008; Haiti Earthquake 2010) to annual fund-raising (Trick-or-Treat for UNICEF), from UNICEF USA campaign-awareness (The UNICEF Tap Project, Believe in Zero—24,000) to literacy advocacy for women and girls (UNICEF’s Afghanistan Education Alliance).
+The Association current advocacy extends to the Fund’s U.S. initiatives including Believe in Zero Campaign, Trick-or-Treat for UNICEF Campaign, Teach UNICEF, UNICEF Tap Project, and Shop UNICEF — and most of all its Philippines Typhoon Haiyan emergency relief effort.

 For more information about the United Nations: